Skip to main content

 Climate adaptation and the Loss and Damage Fund do not receive the required commitment from developed countries.
 These should be given due consideration as they are essential for climate-vulnerable countries.

-The 29th United Nations Climate Change Conference (COP29) is less than a month away.
+The 29th United Nations Climate Change Conference (COP29) begins on 11 November.
 All countries are expected to vow to meet earlier promises and set more ambitious climate targets.
 However, most countries’ actions do not align with earlier commitments, raising the question of how to enhance their commitment and accountability.

 One of the critical discussions at COP29 will be about the New Collective Quantified Goal on Climate Finance (NCQG), which aims to increase financial support from the Global North to the Global South for climate actions.
 Several outstanding issues in climate finance must be resolved to make NCQG more effective and efficient.